We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Is it safe to travel to Cambodia when pregnant?

-Cambodia is a developing nation.
-There are some risks travelling to developing countries that include vaccinations that are recommended for travel to Cambodia.
-Medications to treat food poisoning are also a risk for pregnant women and there is a high chance of getting food poisoning while in Cambodia.
+There are also more general risks when travelling to developing countries like Cambodia when you're pregnant.
+For instance, medications to treat food poisoning are a risk for pregnant women and there is a higher chance of getting food poisoning while you're in Cambodia.

 Always consult a doctor before travelling while pregnant.